Teléfono: 0086-15907552669 Correo electrónico: sales@cutterbest.com

 Choosing Only by Diameter

 Diameter is important, but it is not enough.
-Flute design, longitud de corte, revestimiento, end type, and machining method also affect performance.
+Flute design, longitud de corte, revestimiento, tipo final, and machining method also affect performance.

 Using the Same Tool for Roughing and Finishing